fmo91/Konex/README.md

 ## Introduction

 Konex is a lightweight protocol-oriented networking library written in swift that can be easily extended or modified.
 It enforces a networking layer organization by forces to implement each request in a separate object.
-Konex can optionally parse responses, using [ObjectMapper](https://github.com/Hearst-DD/ObjectMapper).
+Konex can optionally parse responses to json objects.

 ## Brief practical example